9 Common ASO Mistakes That Hurt Your Downloads

-Lots of developers told me the same thing.
-My response is always the same: successful App Store Optimization is as much art as it is science.
+Lots of developers tell me the same thing, and my response is always the same: successful App Store Optimization is as much art as it is science.
 App store optimization works for many developers , and there is a way for it to work for your app.
 But you have to work to find it.

-To help you find it, I’ve compiled the most common mistakes I’ve seen developers make so you can avoid them early and get more our of your ASO.
+To help you find it, I've compiled the most common mistakes I've seen developers make so you can avoid them early and get more out of your ASO.

 In this guide:

-- 1. Not using keywords in name and subtitle.
+- 1. Not using keywords in the name and subtitle or short description

-- 7. Using the Same Strategy for the App Store and Google Play.
+- 8. Using the same strategy for the App Store and Google Play

 Let's get into it!

-These are the things that make your ASO fail + what you can to to avoid (or fix) them:
+Here are 9 reasons App Store Optimization may not be working for you + what you can to to avoid (or fix) them:

-1. Not using keywords in name and subtitle.
+1. Not using keywords in the name and subtitle or short description

 This is, by far, the most common and destructive mistake.
 Apple and Google put a lot of weight on keywords that appear in the name and subtitle/short description of apps.

-Some developers like to keep their app’s name “clean” and only use the subtitle.
-That means the search algorithm doesn’t have anything to go by, so they’ll only show your app when searching for it by name, losing you the opportunity for organic downloads.
+Some developers like to keep their app's name "clean" and only use the subtitle.
+That means the search algorithms don't have anything to go by, so they'll only show your app when searching for it by name, losing you the opportunity for organic downloads.